 If you’ve recently received a cancer diagnosis, you probably have a lot of questions.
 Additionally, you may be eager to do everything in your power to streamline your cancer treatment and to avoid anything that might make your cancer worse.
-One specific point of discussion – sugar – remains a controversial topic, with various opinions on its safety during cancer treatment.
+One specific point of discussion – sugar and cancer – remains a controversial topic, with various opinions on its safety during cancer treatment.
 Continue reading to learn if you should avoid consuming sugar during cancer treatment.

 What is Sugar, Exactly?

 When you think of sugar, you most likely imagine the white granulated substance you can buy at grocery stores.
 This type of sugar is called sucrose and is often referred to as table sugar, granulated sugar, or regular sugar.
 There are, however, many other types of sugar.
 You can find sugar in all foods that contain carbohydrates – fruit, grains, dairy, and vegetables.

 The three different types of sugars present in carbohydrates are glucose, fructose, and galactose.
 Different types of naturally occurring sugars have different levels of sweetness and various caloric contents.